ammarnajjar/headers-request-termination/README.md

 # kong-request-allow

-Kong plugin: Allow requests based on trigger key,value pair in headers or query.
+Kong plugin to allow requests based on trigger key and value pair.
+If the key value pair are configured and do not exist in either the headers nor the query, the request will get blocked.